 Kentuckians still struggling to get in contact with unemployment office

 BOWLING GREEN, Ky.
-(WBKO/WYMT) - Almost a year into COVID-19, Kentuckians are still struggling to get their unemployment insurance.
+(WBKO) -Almost a year into COVID-19 Kentuckians are still struggling to get their unemployment insurance.
 Including one mother who has never had to file for unemployment before 2020 and her unemployment claim was denied without her knowledge.

-“I received a phone call three weeks ago, so here we are eight months later before I get a return phone call,” said Misty Hall, unemployed mother.
-“The woman informed me that my claim had been denied because it said that they needed more information,” Hall added.

 Hall was able to return to work in June but after her daughter fell ill to COVID in December and her son’s babysitter could no longer watch him, she found herself needing help once again.